jamiecounsell/mandelbreh/README.md

 Since frame parameters were not generated asynchronously, no parallelization was done to compute more than one frame at a time.

 ###Frame Generation
 Frames are generated sequentially from an array of `CameraParams` structures.
 The first image generated is always the same as what is identified in the input parameters.
 This ensures that the assignment requirements can be properly met with the given `paramsBulb.dat` file.
-After the first image, the camera rotates around the
+After the first image, the camera rotates around the fractal, slowly decreasing its position in the `z` axis from `1` to `-1` across 7200 frames.
+The position is computed as follows:

+* the `x` coordinate is `cos(frame_number/500)`
+* the `y` coordinate is `sin(frame_number/500)`
+* the `z` coordinate is `1 - (frame_number/3600)`

+This will guide the camera around the object in a circular motion along the `x, y` plane such that it will complete one full rotation every `500*pi` frames.
+The z value decreases individually from `1` to `-1` between frames `0` and `7200`, respectively.
+This creates a sort of _spring_ path, showcasing all sides of the fractal.

+Each iteration, `init3D` is called again to ensure the camera is still facing the center point at `(0,0,0)`.

 ###Final Result